Roberta Brandes Gratz

 She holds a Bachelor’s degree in Commerce and Finance from the University of Toronto and a Master’s degree in Environmental Studies from York University.
 Since 1990, her work interests have focused on sustainable urban environments and civic engagement in decision-making about land use and infrastructure.
 Hannah has worked with both non-government and public sector organizations, including the Foundation for a Civil Society, the Via Foundation, Evergreen and the Ontario Public Service.
 She is passionate cyclist and a long-time member of the Huron Street Community Garden, Toronto's first community garden on public land.

-While she finds travel to be a constant source of exhilaration, over the years Vidhya’s interests have oscillated between photography, installation art, gardening and most recently cooking.
-Vidhya received a Master’s degree in Urban Design with Distinction from the University of Michigan, Ann Arbor, USA and a Baccalaureate degree in Architecture from the National Institute of Technology, Tiruchirapalli, India.
-She presently works out of Chennai and Bangalore.
+Vidhya received a masters degree in urban design with distinction from the University of Michigan, Ann Arbor, USA and a bachelors degree in architecture from the National Institute of Technology, Tiruchirapalli, India.

 Glenna Lang is the author of Genius of Common Sense: The Story of Jane Jacobs and “The Death and Life of Great American Cities,” a book for young adults of all ages, which was chosen as a 2009 Notable Book by both the New York Times and Smithsonian magazine.
 That same year, in collaboration with the Cambridge Historical Commission, she started an annual Jane Jacobs’s Walk, which has become a highlight of early May with the ever-growing participation of enthusiastic residents.
 In 2011, Glenna lectured at the dedication of Jane Jacobs’s childhood home in Scranton, Pennsylvania, which catapulted her into more research on Jane Jacobs, leading to her forthcoming book on Jacobs, tentatively titled Jane Jacobs’s First City: Learning from Scranton.